fractalplatform/fractal/README.md

 Welcome to the OEXChain source code repository!

-## What is OEX chain?
+## What is OEXChain?

-OEX chain is a high-level blockchain framework that can implement the issuance, circulation, and dividends of tokens efficiently and reliably.
-OEX chain can also steadily implement various community governance functions with voting as the core and foundation.
+OEXChain is a high-level blockchain framework that can implement the issuance, circulation, and dividends of tokens efficiently and reliably.
+OEXChain can also steadily implement various community governance functions with voting as the core and foundation.
 These functions are the foundation for building the token economy of future.

 home page: http://oex.com/

 ## Executables

-The OEX chain project comes with several wrappers/executables found in the `cmd` directory.
+The OEXChain project comes with several wrappers/executables found in the `cmd` directory.

 |    Command     | Description                                                                                                                                                                                                                                                                                                                                                                                               |
 | :------------: | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |